-- 1. Definitions
+- Definitions

+- 2. Objective of the Policy

+- 3. Purpose of the Indigent Policy

-- Qualification of automatic indigent approvals granted in 2014 based on the property valuation threshold of ≤ R 115 000.00(which includes the impermissible tax) as the single qualification criteria
+- 4. Qualification of automatic indigent approvals granted in 2014 based on the property valuation threshold of ≤ R 115 000.00(which includes the impermissible tax) as the single qualification criteria

-- 3. Qualification criteria for financial assistance where an application was or is made
+- 5. Qualification criteria for financial assistance where an application was or is made

 - Accepted qualification criteria for indigent households being audited inclusive of those indigent households that qualified under the 2014 property threshold criteria

-- 5. Appropriation of financial assistance
+- 7. Appropriation of financial assistance

-- 6. Free bulk services
+- 8. Free bulk services

-- 7. Excess usage of allocation and arrear municipal accounts
+- 9. Excess usage of allocation and arrear municipal accounts

-- 8. Processing and verifications of applications
+- 10. Processing and verifications of applications

-- 9. Cancellation of financial assistance
+- 11. Cancellation of financial assistance

-- 10. Duration of Indigent subsidy
+- 12. Duration of Indigent subsidy

-- 11. Irrecoverable Debt
+- 13. Irrecoverable Debt

-- 12. Legal process
+- 14. Legal process

-- 13. Appeals process
+- 15. Appeals process

-- 14. Short title and commencement
+- 16. Short title and commencement